|25 July 2013|

 "Just over a third of people thought that noisy driving and dangerous driving were social problems in their neighbourhood.

 “The analysis also showed that even though deaths from car accidents were declining over time, there were still over 1,300 people who died as a result of a traffic accident in 2011,” Ms Griffin-Warwicke added.

 In 2013, there were 13.0 million cars registered in Australia.
 The most common brands registered were Toyota (2.6 million), Holden (2.0 million) and Ford (1.6 million).

 Cost is the most common thing people think about when buying a car (59%), followed by fuel economy/running costs (46%), size (41%) and type of car (36%).

-All AST articles are available in full online at www.abs.gov.au/socialtrends
+All AST articles are available in full and for free online at www.abs.gov.au/socialtrends

 - When reporting ABS data you must attribute the Australian Bureau of Statistics (or the ABS) as the source.